What is the “tax return”? What does it look like?

 What is the impact of the “tax assessment end date”?

-In the future, the end dates for the Tax Administration’s assessment process will vary for individual taxpayers.
-The end date can be postponed if a taxpayer or their spouse makes corrections to their tax return or the Tax Administration receives information affecting the tax assessment from a third party.
-The tax assessment end date has an impact on a number of things, including:
+End dates of the Tax Administration’s assessment process are different for different individuals.
+The end date can be postponed if an individual taxpayer or his or her spouse makes corrections to their tax return, or if the Tax Administration receives information, affecting the taxpayer's tax assessment, from a third party.
+The end date i.e. the date when the Tax Administration has finished your tax process has an impact on a number of things, including:

 - It determines the date when any tax refunds are paid to you, or the due date of your back taxes.